akash-network/docs/deploy/chia-on-akash.md

 ### Providers

-For the following providers who are participating in the sale, expect to see these prices in Akashlytics!
+For the following providers who are participating in the sale, expect to see these prices in Cloudmos!
 Each provider has been benchmarked and tested to create a $0.10/plot. &#x20;

 | On-Sale Providers      | BladeBit Price / Month   | MadMax Price  / Month  |
 | ---------------------- | ------------------------ | ---------------------- |